-Are you looking for a fresh start in 2019?
+Are you looking for a fresh start?
 Maybe you’d like to get fit?
 Learn a new skill?
 Or change career?

 “Strengthening a soft skill is one of the best investments you can make in your career, as they never go out of style,” LinkedIn Learning Editor, Paul Petrone wrote in a blog.
 “Plus, the rise of AI is only making soft skills increasingly important, as they are precisely the type of skills robots can’t automate.”